 Gaucher disease is a rare disease.
 It causes the abnormal storage of fatty substances.
 These fatty substances build up in the bones, liver, lungs, spleen and occasionally the brain.
 There are three types of Gaucher disease based on how the brain is affected:

 Gaucher disease is a genetic disease.
 A faulty gene limits the amount of an enzyme called glucocerebrosidase.
 The enzyme normally breaks down a fat called glucocerebroside.
-There is not enough of the enzyme to break down all of this specific fat.
-As a result, it builds up in the spleen, liver, lungs, bones, and brain.
+The faulty gene decreases this enzyme and some of this fat is not broken down properly.
+As a result, the fat builds up in the spleen, liver, lungs, bones, and brain.

-A family history of Gaucher is the only known factor that increases your risk of Gaucher.
+A family history of Gaucher is the only known factor that increases the chance of Gaucher.

 National Gaucher Foundation

 The National Gaucher Foundation of Canada